 What is PCOS?

-PCOS is one of the most common endocrine disorders in women, creating a hormonal imbalance that leads to a variety of symptoms.
-Women with PCOS tend to have high levels of insulin and androgens (like testosterone), causing symptoms that affect their overall health, fertility, appearance, and metabolism.
+PCOS is one of the most common endocrine disorders in those assigned female at birth, creating a hormonal imbalance that leads to a variety of symptoms.
+People with PCOS tend to have high levels of insulin and androgens (like testosterone), causing symptoms that affect their overall health, fertility, appearance, and metabolism.

 What causes PCOS?